 A configuration error exists.

-Check the diagnostic lights to see if the specific problem is identified.
+Check the diagnostic lights <ADMIN NOTE: Broken link has been removed from this post by Dell> to see if the specific problem is identified.

 The Dell Diagnostics is running a test, or a device on the system board may be faulty or incorrectly installed.